DrMulusewFikere/StrawberryGP/README.md

   ##### *3.4.1.
 Standard GBLUP Model (Gfa)*
   ##### *3.4.2.
 Incorporating PCA Eigenvalues and Re-Parameterization of the GBLUP Method (Pfa)*
   ##### *3.4.3.
 Multi-Population GBLUP Approach Using Sub-Population Genomic Relationship Matrix (Wfa)*
-## 4. R Code and Command-Line Scripts (HPC Linux Environment) for Generating Figures
+## 4. R Code and Command-Line Scripts (HPC Linux Environment) for Generating Figures 🚧 *Work in Progress*
 #### 4.1.
 Marker Density and Distribution of SNPs Across the Strawberry Genome
 #### 4.2.
 Genomic Relationship
 #### 4.3.
 Principal Coordinate Analysis (PCoA) and Selection of K Values